perlun/perlun.eu.org/_includes/category/programming.md

     post](http://perlun.eu.org/en/2018/04/27/my-first-impressions-of-nodejs).
     It was my first real project using Node.js as a backend platform and not just for wrestling with CLI stuff.
-* 2019: Went to no less than two shorter online CS courses at Uppsala University.
-It was nice, but in the end it felt hard to find the proper time to both be working full-time, be a parent of four children and study in the evenings, so I decided to take a break with studying after the 2nd course.
+* 2019: Went to two shorter online courses in Computer Science at Uppsala University.
+It was nice, but in the end it felt hard to find the proper time to both be working full-time, parenting four children and studying in the evenings, so I decided to take a break with studying after the 2nd course.
   * **chaos** (42h).
 Decided to make a new attempt at fixing the `soundblaster` server (the previous attempt was during the fall of 2018), with the end goal